 Engine built like a semi-truck.
 Commercial truckers run this same Cummins 8.3L diesel for 400,000–500,000 miles.
 The Ford V10 gas engines in most Class A RVs are tired by 200,000.

 The engine lives in the back.
-“Pusher” means the diesel pushes you from behind, not in front of your face.
+“Pusher” means the diesel pushes you from behind.
 Quieter cabin.
 Cleaner front view.
 More front storage.
 Same layout used on tour buses.

 Air-ride suspension and air brakes.
 Same systems used on commercial buses.
 Smoother ride, safer downhill descents than the hydraulic brakes on gas RVs (which fade under heavy use).